priscillahartono/stat159fall2016/Project1/paper/paper.md

 local copy then push it into the central repository when they are satisfied with the changes they made.

-To save the changes made locally to the central repository, we use:
+To push to the central repository, we use:

     git push origin branch